leonawicz/HtmlWidgetExamples/docs/md/ex_dt_sparkline.md

-# Combining datatables and sparkline
+# Combining data tables and sparklines